-- When data from clients travel over a network to a MediaAgent, and
+- When the data from clients travel over a network to a MediaAgent

-- Whenever data is written by a MediaAgent to a secondary storage media
+- When the data is written by a MediaAgent to a secondary storage media

 Note: The data integrity validation can use up to 64 KB as the block size and depends on the data buffer size sent from the client to the MediaAgent.

 How It Works?

 For Write Operations

 When a backup is run, the CRC validation works over the network and on the media in the following manner:

 - The client generates a CRC from the data that is backed up.

 - The data is sent over the network to the MediaAgent.

 - Another CRC is generated on the MediaAgent based on the data received.